 Do you want to experience the power of writing too?

 Fancy having a go at writing at my local creative workshop?
 Or you can also join my regular weekly Writing Club where I deliver inspiring prompts to get your imagination going.
 Click the links to find out more and read the testimonials.

 Here are some examples of short stories I’ve done as part of The Yorkshire Writer’s Lunch Blog that I now contribute to along with the other members, this was my first story – The Dog-Walker Stalker

 And now here is the follow up!
 A Lost Life

-There’s lots of great writing on there from local writers that may just inspire you, so why not make a brew and catch up?
+There’s lots of great writing on the Yorkshire Writers Lunch Blog from local writers that may just inspire you, so why not make a brew and catch up?

 Update June 2020 – Since completing Chemo, I’ve started writing another type of book – A none-fiction one, all about my journey with creativity and how it’s got me through some tough challenges, especially this last year!….Watch this space for its completion!